A Teacher's Guide to Video Modeling

 Winner of the 2018 Teachers' Choice Award!

-With the technology we have today (tablets, smartphones, applications), implementing video modeling is easier than ever!
+With today’s technology (tablets, smartphones, applications), implementing video modeling, an evidence-based practice, is easier than ever!
+Show Me!
+A Teacher's Guide to Video Modeling is a step-by-step guide for a fast, effective way to begin incorporating video modeling into classroom instruction.
+Case studies, examples, and step-by-step instructions are included in this user-friendly book.
 This book is meant to inspire readers to think about how they can use video modeling by providing many real-life examples of students who have used and found benefits from watching video to learn social skills, positive behaviors, and academics.
-A helpful planning guide is provided to help teams get started and more easily implement the video-modeling strategy.

 MEET THE AUTHORS